Tsunami014/Sapla/README.md

 3. Go find the executable in the build folder!
 (Usually at the top level)

 ## ChatGPT usage
 Because I have barely coded in C++ or used QT, I required a lot of finding out how to do stuff.
-BUT, I wrote almost every line of code myself (you copy paste only what you need from Google because everything else is useless so too do I with chatGPT).
+BUT, I wrote almost every line of code myself.
 I just used its judgement for generalised problems ('how do I do xyz' not '(re)write abc program to do xyz') (like using Google) and helped debugging by pointing out what the problems were (but I fixed the problems myself) as that saved me a lot of unecessary time (and also it means the codebase is much neater).